 Climate change occurs when changes in the climate system result in new weather patterns and is one of the major challenges facing the global population and the natural environment.

 Greenhouse gas (GHG) emissions released into the atmosphere in ever rapidly growing volumes are recognised to be responsible for this change.

-A Carbon Footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product.
+A carbon footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product.

-Carbon Footprint quantification analysis and reduction are key to preventing this change by, for example, enhancing energy efficiency, mitigating carbon emissions by means of green energy and then compensating for remaining GHG emissions by investing in carbon offsets, with a final goal of being carbon neutral.
+Carbon footprint quantification analysis and reduction are key to preventing this change by, for example, enhancing energy efficiency, mitigating carbon emissions by means of green energy and then compensating for remaining GHG emissions by investing in carbon offsets, with a final goal of being carbon neutral.

-The Carbon Footprint is a sub-set of the data covered by a more complete Life Cycle Assessment (LCA).
+A carbon footprint is a sub-set of the data covered by a more complete Life Cycle Assessment (LCA).